randyheydon/cad-challenge/README.md

 Paperless Parts is a manufacturing intelligence startup, creating algorithms and statistical models for analyzing 3D geometries.
 We're looking for your help to create algorithms in Python and FreeCAD for identifying ten common design issues with uniform thickness parts that makes them hard or impossible to manufacture using processes like laser cutting, water jetting, and wire EDM.

 If you have experience with **Python and FreeCAD**, take a shot at completing this challenge.
 The first person or company to submit a working solution (before June 1, 2017) will receive a **$400 award**.

-*(In order for us to pay you, it has to be legal for us to do.
+*(In order for us to pay you, it has to be legal for us to do so.
 Therefore, the award is restricted to a person or entity that can legally receive funds from a US business.
 If you are unsure, please contact us PRIOR to completing the challenge.
 You may have to pay taxes on this award; consult your tax professional.)*

 How to Participate
 ------------------